-• MD1 Deliver programs to improve employee experience across four initial focus areas: leadership, safety and wellbeing, flexibility, and career development and agility.

-• MD2 Continuing to support the implementation of medium and long-term priorities of the Mental Health Workforce Strategy.
+- MD1 Deliver programs to improve employee experience across four initial focus areas: leadership, safety and wellbeing, flexibility, and career development and agility. - MD2 Continuing to support implementation of the medium and long-term priorities of the MH workforce strategy.

 Moving from competition to collaboration